pglet/website/docs/controls/button.md

 ### `visible`

-`true` - the component is visible; `false` - component is hidden, but still takes up space in the layout.
+`true` - the control is visible; `false` - control is hidden, but still takes up space in the layout.

 ## Examples

-Bash command that adds button component to `form` container:
+Bash command that adds a button to `form` container:

 ```bash
 'add button text="Greet" id=greet to=form' > $PAGE_PIPE